 Of course.
 We have a showroom where the different telescopes can be examined in detail.
 Can I visit and take a look at the telescopes before buying?
 You can handle the telescopes first, and decide which is the right one for you.

 Additionally, we can advise you personally, which is a great pleasure for us.
-As we are not a retail store, we do ask you to call us in advance to make an appointment.
+As we are not a usual retail store, we do ask you to call us in advance to make an appointment.

-There are a number of reasons why it is better not to not buy from a discount retailer:
+There are a number of reasons why it is better not to buy from a discount retailer:

 Sure, come to us!
 You are very welcome to visit our showroom, where we can show you various instruments up close.